Stuycs-K/finalprojectapcs-3-ferrao-aydan-xiao-haowen/PROTOTYPE.md

 # Intended pacing:

 Since Haowen is more familiar with game mechanics, he will work on the level design.
 Creating the platforms of each level, and designing the actual levels.
 Aydan will begin with creating the player and hopefully getting the cameras working with the player.
 Aydan should be able to complete his portion quicker so he will also create the enemies interface and weapons abstract class.
-Then, at least we plan on Haowen taking the 5 weapons, and Aydan taking the 3 enemies to try and fix the attacking + camera issues that will most definitely occur.
+Then, at least we plan on Haowen taking the weapon, and Aydan taking the <s>3</s> 2 enemies to try and fix the attacking + camera issues that will most definitely occur.
 After that, putting it together will be both Aydan and Haowen.

 Planned timeline: [Timeline] (https://lucid.app/lucidspark/44df384e-0c93-43f9-a075-62d0a98d42f0/edit?page=0_0#)